Chimera-INC/Assembler/README.md

 - Run `auto.ps1` inside `.minecraft`

-For scaling issues, set GUI scale to 3 and keep game in fullscreen mode.
+## For scaling issues, set GUI scale to 3 and game in fullscreen mode.